 Both of those are new records.

-More notably, the near $668 million in total bets at NJ sportsbooks is the biggest month for sportsbooks in any state ever.
+More notably, the nearly $668 million in total bets at NJ sportsbooks is the biggest month for sportsbooks in any state ever.
 Nevada’s handle of $614.1 million in November 2019 was the previous record.

 Meadowlands Racetrack again took the cake in sports betting, thanks in large part to its online partners FanDuel and PointsBet.
 Meadowlands’ license accounted for more than $21 million in handle on its own.

 In terms of online casinos and poker sites, Golden Nugget again outpaced the field.
-It’s $27.6 million in revenue topped all others by almost $8 million and accounted for nearly 32% of market share.
+Its $27.6 million in revenue topped all others by almost $8 million and accounted for nearly 32% of market share.

-Perhaps what’s most exciting is that there’s little reason to expect a slowdown with brick-and-mortar casinos continuing to run at limited capacities and the NFL season now in progress.
+Perhaps what’s most exciting is that there’s little reason to expect a slowdown, with brick-and-mortar casinos continuing to run at limited capacities and the NFL season now in progress.
 That leads conveniently into our next piece of big news.

 Eagles + Fox Bet, Giants + DraftKings

 If you’re a fan of the New York Giants or Philadelphia Eagles, DraftKings and Fox Bet sportsbooks, respectively, have something special in the works for you.
-The Eagles deal involves a new physical space while the Giants partnership takes that concept digital.
+The Eagles deal involves a new physical space, while the Giants partnership takes that concept digital.

 Lincoln Financial Field will field a Fox Bet-themed studio as part of its deal with that sportsbook.
 In the studio, parties will produce content that fans can watch on the Eagles’ and Fox Bet’s digital channels.

 On Wednesday, DraftKings and the Giants announced an expanded partnership of their own.
-DraftKings is now the official daily fantasy sports, iGaming, and sports betting partner of the “G-Men.”
+DraftKings is now the official daily fantasy sports, iGaming and sports betting partner of the “G-Men.”

 In addition to signage at MetLife Stadium and promotion on the Giants’ channels, DraftKings will create a new virtual lounge on its properties for Giants fans.
 Both of these deals have one primary aim: cross-promotion.

 DraftKings and Fox Bet get their products in front of NFL fans’ eyes.
-In return, these two NFL franchises get access to DraftKings’ and Fox Bet’s customers whom they will try to convert into customers of their own.
+In return, these two NFL franchises get access to DraftKings’ and Fox Bet’s customers, whom they will try to convert into customers of their own.